 Flavour: lemony, woody

-Fresh goat’s milk is used to prepare the cheese which is then matured in room with unusually high humidity.
-During the maturity period, it is covered in a protective chestnut, sycamore or plane leaf coating.
+Fresh goat’s milk is used to prepare the cheese, and it matured in a room with unusually high humidity.
+It is covered in a protective chestnut, sycamore or plane leaf coating during the maturity period.